yvt/svgbobdoc/README.md

     /// ```
     pub struct TestStruct {}

-See the `example` directory for a complete example.
+Limitation: This method does not work with inner attributes, meaning it's unusable for a crate-level documentation.

 ### Tips